shinehara/Explainable-AI-in-Finance/index.md

 This project therefore aims to make Artificial Intelligence, specifically Deep Learning, more interpretable to the great users -- to allow more trust and understandings into intelligent systems like such.

-We now make Stock Predictions explainable!
+More specifically, we now make STOCK PREDICTIONS EXPLAINABLE!

 ### Stock Market